dush-t/dush-t.github.io/content/contact/index.md

 title: 'Get In Touch'
 ---

-I'm currently looking for internship opportunities in software development.
-Although my profile makes it looks like I'm entirely a server-side guy, I'm open to opportunities in front-end web development too.
+I'm currently interning at Postman, Inc. and my internship will end in Feb 2021.
+I'm looking for summer internships 2021, preferrably in Europe.
+If you think my skills are a good match for your company, drop a mail :).